blueskythlikesclouds/SkythTools/README.md

 		- .terrain-instanceinfo
 		- .material
 		- .dds
+- terrain2fbx-png
+	- Modified version of terrain2fbx to search for PNG textures instead of DDS.
 ## Sonic Generations
+- AnimationExport
+	- A Havok Content Tools 2010 options file that allows you to export animations for Sonic Generations.
+	- Provided by TwilightZoney
 - cropGIA
 	- A program that crops GI textures from a folder of uncompressed gia-###.ar files.
 - lightfield